How the Covid-19 Pandemic is Taking a Toll on the Financial Markets and the Economy

 “Currently our economy is receiving a drastic negative shock, and, of course, small businesses are no exception.
 We have already seen a significant increase in demand for credit.
 Firms that were viable until recently now seek financing in order to survive the current crisis.
 More than ever, government finance programs that facilitate credit and loans are essential, particularly for young small businesses that have shown a healthy growth before the crisis.
 These interventions can support these businesses to get back on the path of growth and regain profitability once the world has recovered.”

 Ali Akyol is an Associate Professor in finance.
 His research mainly focuses on the effect of governance related regulations, the board of directors, firm disclosure and financial misconduct on shareholder value.

-Shantanu Dutta is an Associate Professor and a Telfer Fellow in Global Finance.
+Shantanu Dutta is a Full Professor and a Telfer Fellow in Global Finance.
 His research focuses on mergers and acquisitions, media coverage and financial decisions, corporate governance, market efficiency, dividend policy and technology management.